ARMA International

-ARMA International (formerly the Association of Records Managers and Administrators) is a not-for-profit (charitable) membership association for information professionals, primarily information management (including records management) and information governance, and related industry practitioners and vendors.
-The association provides educational opportunities and educational publications covering aspects of information management broadly.
+ARMA International (formerly the Association of Records Managers and Administrators) is an American not-for-profit professional association for information professionals – primarily information management (including records management) and information governance, and related industry practitioners and vendors.
+The association provides educational opportunities and publications covering aspects of information management broadly.

-Overview
+History

 The Association was founded in 1955.
 In 1975, the Association of Records Executives and Administrators (AREA) and the American Records Management Association merged to form ARMA International.
-The headquarters for ARMA International is Overland Park, Kansas.
+The headquarters for ARMA International is located in Overland Park, Kansas.